Explicit One-Step Strong Numerical Methods of Orders 2.0 and 2.5 for Ito Stochastic Differential Equations Based on the Unified Taylor-Ito and Taylor-Stratonovich Expansions: Approximation of Iterated Ito and Stratonovich Stochastic Integrals. Combined Approach

-For the case $i_1=i_2=i_3=i_4=i_5$ it is comfortable to use the folowing well known relation
+For the case $i_1=\ldots=i_5$ it is comfortable to use the folowing well known relation

-Clearly, expansion (\ref{zz}) is simpler than expansion (\ref{tyyy}).
-However, the calculation of the mean-square approximation error for expansion (\ref{zz}) turns out to be much more difficult than for expansion (\ref{tyyy}).
+Clearly, the expansions from Theorems 4--10 are simpler than the expansions from Theorems 1, 2.
+However, the calculation of the mean-square approximation error for the expansions from Theorems 4--10 turns out to be much more difficult than for the expansions from Theorems 1, 2.
 We will demonstrate this fact below.

-The cases $k=1, 2$ are actually not interesting: for $k=1$, the Ito and Stratonovich stochastic integrals of a smooth nonrandom function equal each other with w. p.
-1; for $k=2$, the Ito stochastic integrals appearing in the numerical scheme (\ref{4.45}) differ w. p.
-1 from the corresponding Stratonovich stochastic integrals by constant values by virtue of the standard relations between the Ito and Stratonovich stochastic integrals.
-Consider the triple Stratonovich stochastic integral defined by
+The case $k=1$ is actually not interesting.
+For $k=1$, the Ito and Stratonovich stochastic integrals of a smooth non-random function are equal each other w.~p.~1.
+Moreover, for $k=2$